-Copies of this Bill of Rights will be distributed annually to students, made available on SUNY Adirondack's and SUNY Plattsburgh's websites, and posted in the Residence Hall, Dining Hall, Student Center, Student Activities Office, Counseling Office, Athletics Office, Human Resources, Public Safety Office, President's Office, with all Faculty Secretaries, and at the Wilton Center.
+Copies of this Bill of Rights will be distributed annually to students, made available on SUNY Adirondack's and SUNY Plattsburgh's websites, and posted in the Residence Hall, Dining Hall, Student Center, Student Activities Office, Counseling Office, Athletics Office, Human Resources, Public Safety Office, President's Office, with all Faculty Secretaries, the Saratoga Center, and the Culinary Center.
 This Bill of Rights provides direction to additional resources with more detailed information, including the Sexual Violence Response Policy and the Options for Disclosing Sexual Violence.